Bayesian Models Applied to Cyber Security Anomaly Detection Problems: Volume-traffic anomaly detection

 In network security, change-point detection theory provides a natural framework for volume-traffic anomaly detection.
-Still, there are some important considerations we need to contemplate. \cite{tartak1} argues that the behaviour of both pre- and post-attack traffic is poorly understood, as result, neither the pre- nor post-change distributions are known.
-Therefore, it is suggested that we can not rely on the likelihood ratio at all and we might think of using score-based statistics instead.
-The statistics proposed are suitable modifications of the CUSUM and SR statistics that include a score sensitive function.
-The way in which this score function is selected will depend on the type of change one is trying to detect.
-For example, for a change in mean, \citet{tartak06a,tartak06b} proposed a linear memoryless score function.
-Another important observation due to \citet{tartak06a,tartak06b} is that, in certain conditions, splitting packets in bins and considering multichannel detectors helps localise and detect attacks more quickly.
-This multichannel setting can be thought as a generalisation of the classical change-point detection problem, where we assume that an $n$-dimensional stochastic process is going to be observed simultaneously and at a random time only one of the entries will change its behaviour.
-This setting might be useful when dealing for example with DoS attacks where it has been observed that an increase number of packets of certain size occurs during the attack.
+Still, there are some important considerations we need to contemplate.
+In \cite{tartak1} it is argued that the behaviour of both pre- and post-attack traffic is poorly understood, as result, neither the pre- nor post-change distributions are known and as already explained the LR can not longer be used.
+Another important observation stated in \citet{tartak06a,tartak06b} is that, in certain conditions, splitting packets in bins and considering multichannel detectors helps localise and detect attacks more quickly.
+This multichannel setting can be thought as a generalisation of the classical change-point detection problem, where an $n$-dimensional stochastic process is observed simultaneously and at a random time only one of the entries changes its behaviour.
+This setting might be useful when dealing for example with Denial of Service (DoS) attacks where it has been observed that an increase number of packets of certain size occurs during the attack.